mtdb/pass-meta/README.md

 ⊤
 ```

-`pass meta Super/Secret secretimage` (this command show the image)
+`pass meta Super/Secret secretimage` _(show the image)_

-When you try to show a file this makes following the mailcap rules.
+When you try to show a file this do it following the mailcap rules.

 `pass append Super/Secret otp BASE32SECRET3232`